Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-CB9bSigNYH8,5141.221945,5152.209084.md

 ### Transcript

-> terrain no the terrain is not editable by the player it's more of a challenge of making your factory work with the
+> terrain no the terrain is not editable by the player it's more of a challenge of making your factory work with the terrain rather than against it right after do this and then I could split it